Jacques Jasmin: Life

-Four successive volumes of Papillotos were published during his lifetime, and contained amongst others the following remarkable poems, quoted in order: "The Charivari", "My Recollections" (supplemented after an interval of many years), "The Blind Girl", "Francounetto", "Martha the Simple", and "The Twin Brothers"; With the exception of "The Charivari", these are all touching, carefully elaborated pictures of humble life.
+Four successive volumes of Papillotos were published during his lifetime, and contained amongst others the following poems, quoted in order: "The Charivari", "My Recollections" (supplemented after an interval of many years), "The Blind Girl", "Francounetto", "Martha the Simple", and "The Twin Brothers".

 Jansemin was not a prolific writer, and, in spite of his impetuous nature, would work a long time at one poem, striving to ensure he gave each feeling its most natural and lucid expression.
 A verse from his poem, "The Third of May", written in honour of Henry IV of France, and published in the first volume of Papillotos, is engraved on the base of the statue erected to that king at Nérac.

 In 1852, Jansemin's works were crowned by the Académie Française, and a pension was awarded him.
 The medal struck on the occasion bore the inscription: Au poète moral et populaire.
 He received the title of Maistre es Jeu from the Academy of Toulouse; a distinction only conferred on illustrious writers.
 Pope Pius IX sent him the insignia of a knight of St Gregory the Great, and he was made chevalier of the Légion d'honneur.

 He spent the latter years of his life on a small estate which he had bought near Agen and named Papillotos, and which he describes in "Ma Bigno" ("My Vine").
 Though invited to represent his native city, he refused to do so, preferring the pleasures and leisure of a country life; wisely judging that he was no really eligible candidate for electoral honours.
 He died in 1864, and his last poem, an answer to Ernest Renan, was placed between his folded hands in his coffin.